Khaled-Gouda/my-first-repo/readme.txt

 welcome to my first repo
-learning gitis going well so far.
+learning git is going well so far. the thrid line
+The thrid line
+The thrid line.